medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/samples.md

 # Sample Data

-[Health Gorilla](https://www.healthgorilla.com/) is an interoperability platform providing permitted access to actionable patient data.
-When placing orders and receiving results from Health Gorilla in FHIR, you'll need to ensure the following data is populated.
+[Health Gorilla](https://www.healthgorilla.com/) is an interoperability platform that supports diagnostics (labs/imaging) orders and results.
+This guide provides examples of FHIR data that conforms to Health Gorilla requirements.

-Apart from standard FHIR fields, there are some specifics with regards to the Health Gorilla integration that are required for an integration to be successful.
+Apart from standard FHIR fields, there are specifics in Health Gorilla FHIR that are required for an integration to be successful.
 This guide documents required fields.
 Health Gorilla publishes a list of requirements on their [FHIR Profile](https://developer.healthgorilla.com/docs/fhir-profiles) page which is more comprehensive, but this material is meant to give you the minimal set of required fields to send orders and receive results.

-Coming soon: Medplum FHIR Profile specifically for Health Gorilla
+Coming soon: FHIR Profile specifically for Health Gorilla

 ## Patient